An amputation is a surgery to remove a body part. It is removed because of disease or damage.

 X-raysCT scanMRI scanBone scanTissue culturesBlood testsHeart evaluationPreoperative antibioticsTests to evaluate blood flow in the part of the body that is being amputated

-This will depend on the body part operated on.
-You may receive:
+The anesthesia used will depend on the body part operated on.
+You may receive: General anesthesia

 An incision will be made into the skin of the affected limb or limb part.
 If needed, the muscles will also be cut.
 Blood vessels will be tied off or sealed to prevent bleeding.
 The bone will then be cut through.
 The diseased or damaged body part will be removed.